elben/elben.github.io/site/blog/2014-07-22-utf8-for-jruby-and-mysql.markdown

 As we all know, string encoding is fun and pleasant.

-If your MySQL database uses the UTF-8 charset, you'll probably want JRuby to use UTF-8.
+If your MySQL database uses the UTF-8 charset, you’ll probably want JRuby to use UTF-8.
 To start JRuby (or anything else on the JVM) with UTF-8 as the default
 encoding: